clandrew/hellovrs/README.md

 The shaders for hellovrs_arrowkeys_tier2 are built using the Developer Command Prompt for Visual Studio 2019.

 The samples are set up to run against the default hardware adapter; use of VRS requires a compatible system.

+The Vulkan sample requires the Vulkan SDK.
+You'll have to edit the project file and CompileShaders.bat to point it to your SDK.

 ## See also
 The spec for Variable Rate Shading can be viewed [here](https://github.com/microsoft/DirectX-Specs/blob/master/d3d/VariableRateShading.md).